 The best things to do in Oahu range from fascinating cultural excursions to ancient historical sites and stunning nature trails around the island.
 This palm tree-fringed Hawaiian island is not only home to the state capital, but it’s also one of the world’s most iconic vacation destinations.

-Visitors arrive in droves to kick back on the world-famous Waikiki Beach, where a buzzing 24-hour vibe holds true to Oahu’s name: “gathering place”.
-Even though Honolulu’s renowned stretch of sand is undoubtedly picturesque, there are plenty of exciting attractions on the island to tempt the intrepid traveller.
+Visitors arrive in droves to kick back on world-famous beaches, where a buzzing 24-hour vibe holds true to Oahu’s name: “gathering place.”
+Even though Honolulu’s renowned stretch of sand is undoubtedly picturesque, there are plenty of exciting attractions on the island to tempt the intrepid vacationer.

 What are the best things to do in Oahu?